polarsource/polar/README.md

 You can integrate Polar on your docs, sites or services using our [Public API](https://docs.polar.sh/api/) and [Webhook API](https://docs.polar.sh/developers/webhooks).

-We also maintain SDK for the following languages:
+We also maintain SDKs for the following languages:

 * JavaScript (Node.js and browsers): [polarsource/polar-js](https://github.com/polarsource/polar-js)
 * Python: [polarsource/polar-python](https://github.com/polarsource/polar-python)